dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-cloud-ide/dbt-cloud-tips.md

 - Use [severity](/reference/resource-configs/severity) thresholds to set an acceptable number of failures for a test.
 - Use [incremental_strategy](/docs/build/incremental-models#about-incremental_strategy) in your incremental model config to implement the most effective behavior depending on the volume of your data and reliability of your unique keys.
 - Set `vars` in your `dbt_project.yml` to define global defaults for certain conditions, which you can then override using the `--vars` flag in your commands.
-- Use [for loops](/guides/using-jinja#use-a-for-loop-in-models-for-repeated-sql) in Jinja to [DRY](https://docs.getdbt.com/terms/dry) up repetitive logic, such as selecting a series of columns that all require the same transformations and naming patterns to be applied.
+- Use [for loops](/guides/using-jinja?step=3) in Jinja to <Term id="dry">DRY</Term> up repetitive logic, such as selecting a series of columns that all require the same transformations and naming patterns to be applied.
 - Instead of relying on post-hooks, use the [grants config](/reference/resource-configs/grants) to apply permission grants in the warehouse resiliently.
 - Define [source-freshness](/docs/build/sources#snapshotting-source-data-freshness) thresholds on your sources to avoid running transformations on data that has already been processed.
 - Use the `+` operator on the left of a model `dbt build --select +model_name` to run a model and all of its upstream dependencies.
 Use the `+` operator on the right of the model `dbt build --select model_name+` to run a model and everything downstream that depends on it.